 In winter, I'm ready for heartier greens, and I don't want those greens lightly tossed in a salad with citrus.
 I want them warm and smoky with a little heat.

 With that in mind, I set out to “beef” up some bright green, leafy kale.
 I thought chorizo would be a worthy companion to fire up the flavor profile, and it was also an excuse to visit the new butcher shop in Santa Monica, A Cut Above.

 These guys are the real deal.
-Want to know exactly where the steak you're buying came from and what he ate?
+Want to know exactly where the steak you're buying came from and what was included in their diet?
 They can tell you.
-You want grass fed, non-GMO NY Strip, yup, they got it.
+Grass fed, non-GMO NY Strip, yup, they got it.

 Want a whole Jidori chicken, or on second thought, how about just some juicy legs?
 They'll break it down for you.

 I was in it for the homemade chorizo that was perfectly spiced and just made that morning.
 I may have made not one, but two, visits to A Cut Above for this very chorizo.
 If you're into pâté, this is also where you want to buy it as it's fresh and right on point.
 It brought me right back to Paris, sans smoke.
 If you need any birthday ideas for me, look no further.